Dhruva2/MinimallyDisruptiveCurves.docs/index.md

 \\
 ## What it does (short form)

-At its' core, only one thing:
+At its core, only one thing:

 > Finds functional relationships between model parameters that best preserve model behaviour.